 While coconut oil is also safe at high temperatures and boasts a long storage life, coconut oil is not liquid at room temperature, so is useless as a marinade.

-Premade ailoi adds both the olive oil and the flavor in this marinade.
+Premade aioli adds both the olive oil and the flavour in this marinade.
 (I used this recipe and made it from scratch with EVOO and fresh garlic from my garden).
-A little salt, lime juice, and lime zest plus fresh oregano, chives, and thyme from the garden, makes it perfect.
+A little salt, lime juice, and lime zest plus fresh oregano, chives, and thyme from the garden make it perfect.
 If I was serving this with lamb I’d substitute fresh mint in place of the oregano.

 You can easily create your own marinade by using 1 part olive oil and 1/2 part acid, plus salt and fresh herbs.
 Use what you have from the garden and let your imagination loose.Print